 'Alliums are very reliable and come in many sizes.
 Also, think about smaller bulbs such as crocus or cyclamen under shrubs for early season interest.'

-If you need a hand getting started, check out our guide to planting bulbs.
+If you need a hand getting started, our guide to planting bulbs will help.

 A cottage-style garden will always look stunning in the summer, but there are ways to maintain its beauty over winter, too.